Search

 Pain points tend to fall into four categories: functional, technological, organizational, and scalability.

-Scalability: Scalability is the capacity to grow as an organization grows.
+Scalability is the capacity to grow as an organization grows.
 It’s typically tied to organizational and technological changes.
 Maybe changes in an organization are driving growth in business and employee headcount.
-Maybe better network connections are increasing the ability of a company to work across multiple geographies.
-Maybe an expanded facilities footprint is drastically increasing the number of service requests.
+Sometimes better network connections are increasing the ability of a company to work across multiple geographies.
+Or perhaps an expanded facilities footprint is drastically increasing the number of service requests.

 Before you begin talking to maintenance software vendors, capture your pain on paper.
 Brainstorm a list of your top three pain points in clear and concise bullets.
 You might start by writing down as many as you can think of.
 Then do your best to whittle the longer list down to no more than three.